 The 7 most scenic spots on the pacific coast highway:

 - Carmel by the Sea

 The Golden Gate Bridge

 Perhaps one of the most iconic views along the whole highway – San Francisco’s Golden Gate Bridge is as visually stunning as the views one gets from the bridge itself.
-Before you head across, come off the highway to get some of the best views of the area.
+Before you head across, come off the highway to get some of the best views and see the best San Francisco sights of the area.
 They are truly unforgettable.